Brussels targets vaccinating at least 70% of EU adults by summer | Health

 European Union states should aim to vaccinate at least 70% of their adult populations against COVID-19 by the summer, the European Commission recommended on Tuesday.

+Each of the EU's 27 governments are managing their own vaccination campaigns, including their pace and which groups get priority.
+The Commission's recommendations are not binding.
+The 70% goal could mean inoculating over 200 million people, most likely with vaccines which need two doses per person.
+The EU has so far given a first dose to about 5 million people since it started its rollout at the end of December, the Commission said.

-The EU executive also said it will work to boost the production capacity of vaccine makers with measures that could include investment in plants and faster regulatory procedures to authorise them.
-By March at least 80% of people over the age of 80, and 80% of healthcare workers should also be vaccinated in each EU states, the Commission also said.
+To meet its ambitious goal, the EU executive said it will work to boost the production capacity of vaccine makers with measures that could include investment in plants and faster regulatory procedures to authorise them.
+As a mid-term target, by March at least 80% of people over the age of 80, and 80% of healthcare workers should also be vaccinated in each EU state, the Commission said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)